dpretet/axi-crossbar/doc/architecture.md

 t++      ...
 ```

-To balance granting, masters can be prioritzed (from 0 to 3); an activated
+To balance granting, masters can be prioritzed (from 0 to 3).
+An activated
 highest priority layer prevent computation of lowest priority layers (here,
 priority 1 for req 2, 0 for others):